icu-sepsis/icu-sepsis/README.md

 2. **Expert:** The estimated policy used by clinicians in the real world, computed using the data from the MIMIC-III dataset.
 3. **Optimal:** Optimal policy computed using value iteration (requires knowledge of the transition parameters).

+## Admissible actions

+In the MIMIC-III dataset, not all actions are taken enough times in each state to reliably estimate the transition probabilities, and such actions are considered inadmissible.
+To deal with this issue, the transition probabilities for inadmissible actions are set to the mean of the transition probabilities of all admissible actions in the state.
+This way, the environment can be used with all actions in all states.
+This is an implementation detail and does not need to be considered for normal use.
+See the paper for more details.

 ## Model parameters

 In addition to the Python implementation of the environment using the [Gym](https://www.gymlibrary.dev/) and